-Improved performance: When using the JS HTTP Client, stream processing and validation happens on a remote Ceramic node running on a server, which usually results in improved performance compared to running the full protocol in-browser with the JS Core Client.
+Improved performance: When using the JS HTTP Client, stream processing and validation happens on a remote Ceramic node running on a server, which usually results in improved performance compared to running the full protocol with the JS Core Client.

 Some trust in a remote node: Stream processing and state validation happens on a remote node which the JS HTTP Client trusts.
 However, it is important to note that user's keys always live client-side and all updates are signed on the JS HTTP Client and then sent to the HTTP endpoint for processing.

 Swap for the JS Core Client at anytime: The JS HTTP Client and the JS Core Client implement the same CeramicApi TypeScript interface, so swapping between clients is seamless and doesn't require changing your application logic; it only requires changing your setup.